docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 instead, deletes the referenced alias or shortcut file itself.
 NOTE: Cannot be undone.
 It is recommended that you prompt the user for permission before deleting.
-Returns true if the folder is deleted successfully.
+Returns true if the folder is deleted successfully.Folder object

-60

-CHAPTER 3: File System Access

-Folder object

 rename()
 folderObj.rename (newName)